raspberrypilearning/target-practice/en/step_3.md

 The wooden stand will sit behind the target circles so needs to be drawn first.
 The order in which you draw things can be very important for complex images.

+--- collapse ---
+---
+title: Graphics layers
+---

+Computer graphics are made of **layers**.
+In your game, each shape is a layer.
+Objects on higher layers cover objects on lower layers.
+Imagine cutting all the shapes out of paper.
+Depnding on how you arrange and overlap that paper, the final result could look very different.

+--- /collapse ---

 Draw a **triangle** using the function `triangle(x1, y1, x2, y2, x3, y3)`.
 Triangles have three sets of coordinates each representing the position of one of the triangle's corners.

 The stand will have corners at (150, 350), (200, 150), and (250, 350).